hanhanwu/Hanhan_Data_Science_Resources2/README.md

       * If the plot is closer to the diagonal, the higher accuracy the model has.
 Sometimes you cannot tell which model is better through plot so added Brier score in the code.
       * We use Brier score as the evaluation, lower Brier, more accurate, better calibrated predictions.
 We can also see whether each classifier push the values towards to 0 or 1, or push away from them.
     * Part 2 - Calibration as classification post-processing
+      * The purpose of post-processing is to improve the calibration results of the classification models.
       * We use naive bayesian as the base model, comapred without calibration, with sigmoid calibration and with non-paramatric isotonic calibration.
   * To learn more about calibration: http://www.analyticsvidhya.com/blog/2016/07/platt-scaling-isotonic-regression-minimize-logloss-error/?utm_content=buffer2f3d5&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer